mrdaveanderson/mrdaveanderson.github.io/_posts/2017-04-14-CentOS7SerialConsole.md

 ```
 `console=tty0` will keep your VGA monitor working, while the `console=ttyS1,115200` portion makes serial work simultaneously.

-# My Final GRUB2 Config (with some other xen/centos config stuff in it that isnt relevant here):
+# My Final GRUB2 config (with some other Xen/CentOS config stuff in it that isn't relevant here):

 ```
 GRUB_TIMEOUT=5